 How to use WordPress secret keys to enhance your website security?

-- First visits key generator to copy your unique WordPress secret keys.
+- First visits the key generator to copy your unique WordPress secret keys.
 The keys will look like as shown below.
 Of course, your keys are different from mine.

 - Now login to your hosting control panel like cPanel.